Transition to Practice Programs

 - Leadership and Supervision for Registered Nurses

-Through ACSA’s extended member network, you will have access to experienced aged care practitioners with a range of specialist skills and knowledge.
+Through ACCPA’s extended member network, you will have access to experienced aged and community care practitioners with a range of specialist skills and knowledge.

 Many of our leaders and experts are Registered Nurses who have worked across a range of health areas and have chosen a career pathway in aged care.

 These individuals are an excellent source of knowledge and expertise and welcome the opportunity to share their experience with graduates and help them explore the career paths available to nurses in the aged care sector.